-Councillor Ernest Gibson, Lead Member for Area Management and Community Safety, said: "Over the summer months, the Recycling Village had been open from 8am to 8pm, helping people to deal with a backlog of waste and recycling that had built up while the site was closed during the first national lockdown.
-We then decided to keep the site open from 8am to help manage public demand, particularly due to space limitations and restrictions on the materials and vehicles that were accepted at that time.
+Councillor Joan Atkinson, Lead Member for Area Management and Community Safety at South Tyneside Council, said: "Over the summer, the Recycling Village has been open from 8am to 8pm, helping people to deal with a backlog of waste and recycling that had built up over the national lockdown period when the site was closed.

 "Since reopening, restrictions limiting the type of vehicles allowed to visit have been gradually lifted and the Recycling Village currently accepts a full range of materials.

 "Now that visitor numbers and waiting times have reduced, we are pleased to be able to welcome back cars with trailers.
 However, as space remains limited to support strict social distancing measures, restrictions will remain in place for the use of larger vans.

 "This change coincides with the reduced opening hours we tend to operate over the winter season."

 The Recycling Village usually operates from 9am to 6pm over the winter months when demand for the site reduces.
 However, to help manage public demand while space is still restricted, the site will open from the earlier time of 8am.
 This will remain under review.

 The approach road to the Recycling Village along Heddon Way will also reduce back down to one lane, with the two-lane approach, which has been helping to separate traffic on the industrial estate, being reinstated at times of high demand.

 Councillor Atkinson added: "It is extremely important for people to remember that restrictions remain in place on the site and when visiting they must continue to follow the rules around social distancing to help limit the spread of coronavirus.